HBRS-SDP/ss24-dodecacopter-dynamics-simulation/Instructions/Gazebo&ROS Implementation.md

 -	MPC_XY_P: 0.95
 -	MPC_Z_P: 1.00

-●	We can also set a mission in which the drone gets launched and travels a predefined trajectory.
+6. In the QGRoundControl software it is possible to also set a mission in which the drone gets launched and travels a predefined trajectory.
 There is a detailed tutorial for this in youtube: https://youtu.be/Oj-ZSt0F-q4?si=scpeR2uDBaF_vywU

-To integrate ROS 2 with the PX4 to run the model in Gazebo you need to do the following:
+## To integrate ROS 2 with the PX4 to run the model in the Gazebo simulation environment,  you need to do the following:

 1. Follow the documentation and user guide to set up ROS 2 for PX4 in https://docs.px4.io/main/en/ros2/
 2. Ensure ROS 2 Humble is installed in your system.
 If you are using Ubuntu version 20, then install ROS 2 Foxy, as Humble is for higher versions like Ubuntu 22.